pfandfrei/Homegear-Xiaomi-Smarthome/readme.md

 # Supported devices (tested)

+## more detailed device documentation can be found in the doc folder

 **[Xiaomi Mi Smart Home Gateway 2](https://xiaomi-mi.com/mi-smart-home/xiaomi-mi-gateway-2/) (MiGateway)**

 - illumination (read): ambient light, values are from 300 to 1300